Candy Buttons – Candy Corn Style

 Large Candy Corn Template (This size candy corn is not used in this post but, I thought you might want it.)

 - Begin by printing off the small candy corn template from the supply list.
-Reduce it at 75% and it will be the perfect size for the candy buttons.
+Reduce it to 75% and it will be the perfect size for the candy buttons.

 - Next, Cut the templates to a size that will fit in your treat bag.

-- Pipe the tops white and the bottoms yellow and let it dry overnight.
+- Pipe the tops white and the bottom yellow and let it dry overnight.

 Let them dry completely.
 Then, place them in the treat bags.